Mocha2007/mochalib/README.md

 * adj - finds the adjugate of the matrix
 * augmatrixsolve - solves the augmented matrix
+* companion - finds the companion matrix of the given polynomial coefficients
 * det - finds the determinant of the matrix
 * disp - displays matrix in a more natural look
 * identity - finds the identity matrix with n rows